-If you or an individual you know has Autism, you can order an Autism Alert card through our online shop.
+If you or an individual you know has Autism, you can order an Autism Alert card online.

-Once the application has been processed, we will send the Autism Alert Card to your nominated address.
+Once the card holder’s photo has been uploaded and all details are completed in the application form, we will send the card to your nominated postal address.

 How to use this card?

 You should carry the Autism Alert Card at all times and can use this card when seeking help, in the situation of an emergency, or when you need to explain your disability to emergency and public services.
 You can present your Autism Alert Card to police, ambulance, hospital, and other public service professionals to ensure you are treated fairly and provided with the appropriate level of support.

 Have you misplaced or lost your Autism Alert card?